leikareipa/leikareipa.github.io/blog/testing-a-medley-of-local-llms-for-coding/content.md

 ## Discussion

 The open models were a mixed bag.
 They don't seem mature enough for serious use, but will be OK for some specific tasks, depending on your situation.

 It's worth noting that I put no extra effort into configuring these models, just firing them up in Ollama as-is &ndash; it may be possible to get better performance out of them with a more careful approach.

-### Particulars

-The Qwen models did surprisingly poorly.
-One of their problems was that they tended to produce small syntax errors in code, which in these tests gave a failing grade.

-The big Code Llama model likewise wasn't on fire.
-It had maybe the worst responses of all models tested.
-There are reports of people having trouble getting the model properly configured &ndash; I tried it both locally (default Ollama settings) and on Nvidia AI Playground, and the results were bad.

-Gemma sucked for coding but seems to be among the better ones for natural-sounding text production.